 - aspire to a further academic career, and

 - can commit to attend all six gatherings/seminars included in the program.

 The program can have up to 25 participants.
-Networking for Young Researchers is a development program that requires active participation both during and between the sessions.
+Networking for Early Career Researchers is a development program that requires active participation both during and between the sessions.